LatticeQCD/SIMULATeQCD/docs_src/01_gettingStarted/gettingStarted.md

 ## How to download the code

+First, make sure you have activated git-lfs using `git lfs install`.
-The code can be copied to your folder using this command:
+The code can then be cloned to your folder using:
 ```shell
 git clone https://github.com/LatticeQCD/SIMULATeQCD.git
 ```
 If you are using two-factor authentication on GitHub, you may need to use the command
 ```shell
 git clone git@github.com:LatticeQCD/SIMULATeQCD.git
 ```

 ## How to compile

 The following software is required to compile SIMULATeQCD: